ayush-kumar-1/thesis/README.md

 benefits do not increase consumption equally across the board.

-All micronutrients were estimated to have a positive MPC, but only cholesterol, vitamin B~12~, riboflavin, phosphorus, calcium, and magnesium were statistically significant at the 0.05 significance level.
-The combined increase of cholesterol, calcium, saturated fats, and proteins indicates that SNAP benefits greatly increase a household's MPC for meat and dairy products.
+All micronutrients were estimated to have a positive MPC, but only cholesterol, vitamin B<sub>12</sub>, riboflavin, phosphorus, calcium, and magnesium were statistically significant at the 0.05 significance level.
+The combined increase of cholesterol, calcium, saturated fats, and proteins indicates that SNAP benefits greatly increase a household’s MPC for meat and dairy products.

 Directly comparing MPCs paints an inadequate picture of how SNAP affects diet quality.
 Direct comparisons between nutrients of incompatible units are impossible, and even when units are the same, dietary guidelines may differ.
-For example, comparing an MPC of 1.77g for total sugars with an MPC of 0.743g for proteins has vastly different implications on an individual's diet.
+For example, comparing an MPC of 1.77g for total sugars with an MPC of 0.743g for proteins has vastly different implications on an individual’s diet.
 To account for these differences, the coefficients from restriction (column) three are recalculated as percentages of the recommended daily allowance (RDA) as determined by the USDA[^6].
 RDAs differ by age, gender, and body mass.
 Furthermore, medical conditions